-Week 10: Nov 14 The Post-Modern?
+Week 10: Nov 12 The Post-Modern?

 Reading: David Harvey, The Condition of Post-Modernity: An inquiry into the Origins of Cultural Change

-Week 11: Nov 21
+Week 11: Nov 19

-Gender
+Gender/Race

 Reading: Gayle Rubin.
-"The Traffic in Women: Notes toward a political economy of sex" in Toward an Anthropology of Women Teresa de Lauretis, excerpts from Technologies of Gender Recommended: Nancy Harstock, "The Feminist Standpoint: Developing the Ground for a Specifically Feminist Historical Materialism" in Discovering Reality: Feminist Perspectives on Epistemology, Metaphysics, Methodology and Philosophy of Science.
-Week 12: Nov 28 Race Reading: Paul Gilroy, There Ain't no Black in the Union Jack Stuart Hall, "The Work of Representation" and "The Spectacle of the 'Other'" in Representation: Cultural Representations and Signifying Practices
+"The Traffic in Women: Notes toward a political economy of sex" in Toward an Anthropology of Women Paul Gilroy, There Ain't no Black in the Union Jack (omit Ch.
+4 if necessary) Recommended: Teresa de Lauretis, excerpts from Technologies of Gender Stuart Hall, "The Work of Representation" and "The Spectacle of the 'Other'" in Representation: Cultural Representations and Signifying Practices